tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

    If the seed is not securely stored at the time of key generation, it is permanently lost because the process of deriving an expanded key from the seed relies on a one-way cryptographic function.
-This one-way function is designed to ensure that the expanded private key can be deterministically derived from the seed, but the reverse operation, deriving the original seed from the expanded key is computationally infeasible.
+This one-way function derives the private key from the seed, but the reverse operation, deriving the original seed from the expanded key is computationally infeasible.

 ### Efficient Key Derivation